 Why forecasting is important:

-- Analysts make forecast to communicate their view of a firm’s prospects
+- Analysts make forecasts to communicate their view of a firm’s prospects

-- Creditors make forecasts in order to determine whether their debtors can repay
+- Creditors make forecasts in order to determine whether their debtors can be repaid

 - Investment bankers use it to determine who to engage in hostile takeovers.